 A short-term 2-4 week keto diet may prove beneficial, but in the long-term, various problems could arise.
 For children that are put on the diet for the treatment of seizures, doctors closely monitor possible side effects including kidney stones, slowed growth, and fractures.

-Dr. Mark Iwanicki, a Naturopathic Doctor at the Clear Center, has put a handful of patients on the ketogenic diet.
+Dr. Mark Iwanicki, a Naturopathic Doctor, has put a handful of patients on the ketogenic diet.
 In general, he found: